Are you ready to learn about direct and indirect speech in French?

 Example: Corey dit qu’il aime les hamburgers.
 (Corey says he likes hamburgers.)

 3. Direct speech may be pretty straightforward, but indirect speech in French sure is not.

 You know how it is when you think everything’s going smoothly and then life suddenly doubles back and hits you in the gut for no reason?
 This is one of those times, unfortunately.
 Just when you thought you had it easy with direct speech, here comes indirect speech which is a lot more complicated and tedious.

-Indirect speech requires some grammatical changes, in French just like in English.
+Indirect speech in French requires some grammatical changes, just like it does in English.
 So expect some changes in the following parts of speech: